fmihpc/analysator/Documentation/sphinx/magnetopause.rst

 Constructs the magnetopause surface with vtk's vtkDelaunay3d triangulation with optional alpha to make the surface non-convex.
 Uses regions.py functions.

-Important: SDF of non-convex surface might not always work
+Important: SDF of non-convex surface might not always work as expected inside the magnetosphere if e.g. the lobes are hollow.

 options (magnetopause() method keyword) and some notes: